thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Relative Power Levels.md

 acceptable in the Thrones category, making her somewhat vulnerable to mental magics.

 #### Ronald
-Ron is an under-performer, he had the *ability* to do better than he did in the cannon text (based on these non-canonical power levels).
+Ron is an under-performer, he has the *ability*, but not the drive.
 That being said, Ron *is* under-powered as compared to his brothers.
 If he knew that, his inferiority complex would be even worse than it is.
+Of particular note, like his siblings, note the influence of [Molly](#Molly)'s low score from the Thrones.

+> **Note**
-Interestingly, even though I was not trying, he and Hermione came out with identical averages.
-Of particular note with Ron, I do not see him as particularly perceptive about people (low Seraphim).
-I think his parents might well both have had higher scores in the Thrones, but we know that Molly dabbled in love potions.
-This would be a type of magic that easily has detrimental effects.
-When, in the canon universe, Ron, Harry and Hermione are on the run in book seven, Ron learns the spells to hide their campsite easily because that is a type of magic that does in fact come naturally to him.
+> Interestingly, even though I was not trying, he and Hermione came out with identical averages.
+Of
+> particular note with Ron, I do not see him as particularly perceptive about
+> people (low Seraphim).
+When, in the canon universe, Ron, Harry and Hermione are on the run in book seven, Ron
+> learns the spells to hide their campsite easily because that is a type of magic
+> that does in fact come naturally to him.

-## Implications
+## Author's Notes on Implications

 If you compare Snape, James, and Lily, you will see that Snape and James are almost precisely equal, except for their exact skill set, and that Lily is